codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 ## Masking variables in logs

-Codefresh has the built-in capabililty to automatically mask variables in logs if they are encrypted.
+Codefresh has the built-in capability to automatically mask variables in logs if they are encrypted.
 The values of encrypted variables will be replaced with asterisks in build logs.

 {% include
 image.html